-In 1941, the average pay for a patrolman was $2,640 per year, and from that you were required to purchase your own uniforms.
+The average pay for a patrolman was $2,640 per year, and from that you were required to purchase your own uniforms.

-In 1943, a charter was granted by the State of Michigan for the formation of Detroit F.O.P.
+A charter was granted by the State of Michigan for the formation of Detroit F.O.P.
 Lodge 115, of which Heine was elected president.
 They had over 70 members in a matter of a day.
 The commissioner was of course upset, and despite the immediate dismissals, the membership numbers continued to flourish, further enraging the commissioner and superintendent.
 The equivalent of today’s Internal Affairs reported on who was attending meetings and dismissals continued.

 A major breakthrough came on April 12, 1944 when newly appointed Commissioner John Ballinger granted permission to form what is now the DETROIT POLICE OFFICERS ASSOCIATION.
 The first official meeting was held 12 days later where Charles Neilan was appointed to act as president.
 By-Laws were discussed and in addition it was decided that the Women’s Division should be included in the new association.
 By the time the general meeting was held in October of 1944, the DPOA included a membership of 2800 plus.